Explore in Gaspé is ready summer of 2024

 How are the groups formed?

-Based on the results of the pre-tests: the pre-test is conducted first by means of a telephone interview held in early May and and written expression test upon the student’s arrival in June at the Cégep de la Gaspésie et des Îles.
+Based on the results of the pre-tests: the pre-test is conducted first by means of a telephone interview held in early May.

 Are students housed in single or double rooms (shared with another student)?

 Most students are housed in a single room.
-There are five rooms for two people, which will be assigned randomly by the program coordinator.
+There are rooms that have to be shared by two people, which will be assigned randomly by the program coordinator.
 Each room includes a bed (single or double), a wardrobe and a desk.
 Bedding and two bath towels are provided.

 Do students have access to a wireless Internet network in the residences?